Libertarians urge “no” vote on $1.9 trillion Waxman-Markey tax hike

-ORLANDO – Today delegates to the Libertarian Party’s nominating convention selected six candidates to compete to be the party’s nominee for president of the United States, five of whom qualified to participate in this evening’s televised debate.
+ORLANDO — Last night delegates to the Libertarian Party’s nominating convention selected six candidates to compete to be the party’s nominee for President of the United States, five of whom qualified for and participated in the evening’s highly entertaining televised debate.

-Candidates needed the votes of 30 delegates to be nominated; they needed 10 percent of the 740 votes cast to be included in the debate (74).
+Candidates needed the votes of 30 delegates to be nominated; they needed 10% of the 740 votes cast to be included in the debate (74).
 Vote totals were:

 The Libertarian Party is America's third largest political party, founded in 1971.
 Our vision is for a world in which all individuals can freely exercise the natural right of sole dominion over their own lives, liberty and property by building a political party that elects Libertarians to public office, and moving public policy in a libertarian direction.